-- Stop killing everything– We kill animals for all kinds of reason for example for food.
+- Stop killing everything– We kill animals for all kinds of reason from food to sport to getting of them because they’re seen as a pest.
 For certain species, looking after their numbers means doing this harvesting by only taking a small part of the population.
 This can be done by doing things like following sustainable fishing quotas which put a limit on how much fish boats can catch.
 For species that are really struggling, like Pangolins whose body parts are used in some forms of Chinese medicine and who are at risk of extinction, it’s better to just not hunting them at all.
 While quotas exist for different kinds of hunting and harvesting, some of them aren’t very effective or very well enforced so could do with improvement too.

 Many of us don’t actually take part in the harvesting of wildlife, but that doesn’t automatically make us the Mother Teresa of the natural world.
 ‘Not killing everything’ also means not taking all the food and destroying the habitats of wildlife.
-This is often done however in the creation of certain products e.g felling the Amazon rainforest to make space for mass beef cattle ranches, and cutting down the forests that orangutans live in to create palm oil plantations.
+We often do this indirectly, by buying products which are created by e.g felling the Amazon rainforest to make space for mass beef cattle ranches, and cutting down the forests that orangutans live in to create palm oil plantations.
 Carefully buying local and wildlife friendly products can have a huge positive impact on supporting biodiversity by protecting their homes, and not killing too many, if any of them.

 - Promote life!– Not taking away is nice, but giving can be even nicer.
 Conservation of species can happen at a very large scale, such as sanctuaries and captive breeding programmes for endangered animals.
 However, some creatures which get a bit less attention could really do with our help too and this can be done in very simple ways.
 Planting wild flowers for bees and butterflies, leaving hedges and piles of garden waste for hedgehogs to live in, and leaving a gap in an attic or shed for barn owl and bats to live in all are super important for helping these species to thrive, and to avoid being put on the endangered or even extinct list.
 Some of these animals are already declining in number, but even for those who aren’t, it’s nice to prevent a problem before it has even started!